The American Rescue Plan

 On March 11, President Biden signed the American Rescue Plan (ARP) that includes funding for the National Endowment for the Arts to support organizations and jobs in the arts sector that have been impacted by the pandemic.
 The $135 million allocated for the Arts Endowment in this historic legislation represents a significant commitment to the arts and a recognition of the value of the arts and culture sector to the nation’s economy and recovery.

 On April 29, the Arts Endowment announced the 40 percent portion of the ARP allocation directed to regional arts organizations and state arts agencies for distribution through their funding programs.
+Applications for the remaining funds are being processed and will be announced in the fall.

 The American Rescue Plan’s extension of pandemic unemployment assistance, health insurance coverage, food and rent assistance, and direct stimulus checks also provides immediate assistance to our sector’s creative workers.
 (See here for a description of the legislation) Outside of the allocation for the Arts Endowment, here are additional components of the plan that impact the arts community: